Domitor/Intwenty/README.md

 - alasql 0.5.5

 # Database
+- Intwenty targets:
-- Intwenty targets MS Sql Server and MySql
+- MS Sql Server
+- MySql
+- PostgreSQL

 # How to get started
 <a href="https://github.com/Domitor/Intwenty/wiki">Consult the Wiki</a>